Cherreads

 Mission: Payback.

 To prepare for that day, Menma put aside his study plans and began training.
-He'd already mastered crawling and—since he tended to get dirty—the nurses (especially the girls) would keep the floor spotless.
+He'd already mastered crawling and since he tended to get dirty, the nurses, especially the women, would keep the floor spotless.
 The boy nurse was usually too drained to clean after Menma's bedtime.

 Every time he tried standing up, holding onto furniture or corners, he'd fall on his chubby bottom.
-He tested many methods, but none worked—until he tried climbing the boy nurse in a fit of frustration.
+He tested many methods, but none worked.
+Well... none other then the poor boy.
+He kept failing until he tried climbing to the boy as a human ladder in a fit of frustration.

 Menma, who couldn't stand on flat ground, stood upright by clinging to the poor nurse like a monkey.
-From that day, a new duty was added to the male nurse's shift: Human Ladder.
+From that day, a new duty was added to the male nurse's shift, " Special Human Ladder"

-Menma could sense the boy's inner emotions, and lately one feeling was dominating the rest:
+Menma could sense the boy's inner emotions, and lately one feeling was dominating the rest.
+Helplessness!

 A certain white-haired boy, watching a baby not even six months old babble proudly while grabbing at him:

-His new advisor, Shikaku Nara, followed close behind, reporting in with his usual sleepy but precise tone.
+His new advisor, Shikaku Nara, followed him closely, reporting in with his usual sleepy but precise tone.

 "Lord Hokage, Jiraiya-sama sent word.
-The border is calm, his mission is complete, and he's returned to writing… something about a flood of fan letters for Make-Out Heaven.
+The border is calm, his mission is complete, and he's returning to be a writer… and something about a flood of fan letters for Make-Out Heaven.
 Apparently, it's been a bestseller."

 Shikaku continued.
 "Tsunade-sama left a note in her tent.
 She's already gone with her disciple.
 She said she was bored, and not to worry about the Cloud Village."